Public Records Requests

 Fee Schedule

-Fees for copies and scanning of public records requests will be charged according to the Fee Schedule.
+Fees will be charged according to the Fee Schedule.
 Payment of fees is required prior to release of records, unless other arrangements have been made with the Public Records Officer.
-If requested, the City will provide a summary of the applicable charges before any copies are made and the requester may revise a public records request to reduce the number of copies to be made and reduce the applicable fees.
+The City Clerk is the City of Snoqualmie's Public Records Officer.